gcarpio21/MathCrossword/README.md

 ## Dependencies

 JavaSMT is included in this project.
 To compile and run the test class JUnit 5.8.1 must be installed separately.
-The ivy.xml already contains the all dependencies and a ivysettings.xml can be edited to point to the repositories to resolve them.
+The ivy.xml already contains all dependencies and a ivysettings.xml can be edited to point ivy to the repositories to resolve them.